-As University of Miami law professor John Hart Ely has noted, "One reason we have broadly based representative assemblies is to await something approaching a consensus before government intervenes."
+As the leading legal scholar John Hart Ely noted, "One reason we have broadly based representative assemblies is to await something approaching a consensus before government intervenes."
 The Constitution was intentionally designed to curb the "facility and excess of law-making" (in the words of James Madison) by requiring that statutes go through a bicameral legislature and the president.
 Differences in the size and nature of the constituencies of representatives, senators, and the president-and the different lengths of their terms in office-increase the probability that the actions of each will reflect a different balance of interests.
-That diversity of viewpoint, plus the greater difficulty of prevailing in three forums rather than one, makes it far more difficult for special-interest groups or bare majorities to impose their will on the totality of the American people.
+That diversity of viewpoint, plus the greater difficulty of prevailing in three forums rather than one, makes it far more difficult for special-interest groups or bare majorities to impose their will on the American people.
 Hence, the original design effectively required a supermajority to make law as a means of discouraging the selfish exercise of power by well-organized but narrow interests.

-Delegation shifts the power to make law from a Congress of all interests to subgovernments typically representative of only a small subset of all interests.
-The obstacles intentionally placed in the path of lawmaking disappear, and the power of organized interests is magnified.

-That is largely because diffuse interests typically find it even more difficult to press their case before an agency than before a legislature.
+Delegation shifts the power to make law from a Congress comprising almost all interests to subgovernments typically representing only a small subset of all interests.
+The obstacles intentionally placed in the path of lawmaking disappear, to the benefit of organized interests.
+Diffuse broad interests typically find it even more difficult to press their case before an agency than before a legislature.
 They often have no direct representation in the administrative process, and effective representation typically requires special legal counsel, expert witnesses, and the capacity to reward or to punish top officials through political organization, press coverage, and close working relationships with members of the appropriate congressional subcommittee.
-As a result, the general public rarely qualifies as a "stakeholder" in agency proceedings and is largely locked out of the decisionmaking process.
-Madison's desired check on the "facility and excess of law-making" is thus smashed.
+As a result, the general public rarely qualifies as a "stake-holder" in agency proceedings and has little influence over the decision.
+Delegation thus vitiates Madison's desired check on the "facility and excess of law-making."